Master of Public Policy (MPP)

 Public policy majors also can choose to conduct original research through the Sanford School's undergraduate Honors Program.
 Learn more about the Honors Program.

-Students from PubPol 830.05 Behavioral Economics for Municipal Policy helped the town of Fayetteville, NC.
+Students from PubPol 830.05 Behavioral Economics for Municipal Policy worked with the town of Fayetteville, NC on a tricky project.
 The town's garbage trucks have side-arm loaders, and pickup should be relatively simple.
 But the garbage cans need to be placed on the curb in a specific way in order for the process to work effectively.
-Students proposed and tested potential solutions.
+Students proposed, designed and tested potential solutions.
 The class was taught by Dan Ariely, the James B. Duke professor of psychology and behavioral economics.